bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Add settings menu.
 		- [ ] Fast mode
 		- [ ] Turn off effects
+		- [ ] Settings should be saved to a separate save file.
 	- [ ] Add support for controllers.
 - [ ] **Polish - 4 weeks**
 - [ ] **Balance - Indeterminant**